qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - push notifications not working even though push notifications has been enabled on my iphone i am not receiving any notifications for new mails in edison
 - push notifications no longer work in it get
 - hello do the app have push notifications
-- push notifications are not working for any of my tbsp
+- push notifications are not working for any of my accounts
-- push notifications not working with is tbsp in us put
+- push notifications not working with ios 13
-- push notifications not working after is tbsp
+- push notifications not working after ios update
 - it did not work still i can not receive gmail push notifications
 - i don't get push notifications for my gmail account
 - push notifications